best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ### Use parametrization to reduce repetition in test logic

-Often, similar steps are taken when testing multiple combinations of inputs and outputs.
+Similar steps are often repeated when testing multiple combinations of inputs and outputs.
-Parametrization allows us to reduce repetition in our code, in a similar way to reusable functions.
+Parametrization allows us to reduce repetition in our test code, in a similar way to writing our logic in functions.
-We specify pairs of inputs and expected outputs, so that our testing tool can repeat a test for each scenario.
+We specify pairs of inputs and expected outputs, so that our testing tool can repeat the same test for each scenario.

 This approach is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
-Using functionality from test packages may provide improved running efficiency and detail given in test logs.
+Using functionality from test packages may provide improved running efficiency and more detailed reporting of test failures.

 In `pytest`, this can be achieved using the [Parametrize mark](https://docs.pytest.org/en/stable/parametrize.html).